hlfshell/needle-swap/README.md

 });
 ```

+_Needleswap will return itself so you can chain the cache clearing command if need be._

 ## Clearing the require cache

 If you are calling needle-swap constantly between tests, you may need to reload routes via require.
 If you do this, your modules/files are cached for quicker loading.
 This can cause testing to go awry.
 If you encounter this, try clearing the cache using the following functions.